Chinese consumers snap up yoga mats, video games, condoms as coronavirus keeps them at home

-BEIJING/SEOUL, Feb 25 (Reuters) - As the coronavirus epidemic keeps hundreds of millions of Chinese stuck at home, they’re shopping online to stave off boredom with games for Nintendo’s Switch console, yoga mats, books and condoms all showing big jumps in orders.
+BEIJING/SEOUL (Reuters) - As the coronavirus epidemic keeps hundreds of millions of Chinese stuck at home, they’re shopping online to stave off boredom with games for Nintendo’s (7974.T) Switch console, yoga mats, books and condoms all showing big jumps in orders.

-Many malls and stores remain shut and sales of cars and smartphones are crumbling, but demand for health, entertainment and cosmetics products is buoyant, according to data from e-commerce giant Alibaba Group - a potential boon for popular brands such as Lululemon and L’Oreal.
+Many malls and stores remain shut and sales of cars and smartphones are crumbling, but demand for health, entertainment and cosmetics products is buoyant, according to data from e-commerce giant Alibaba Group (BABA.N) - a potential boon for popular brands such as Lululemon (LULU.O) and L’Oreal (OREP.PA).

 Nintendo’s Ring Fit Adventure game for the Switch console, which combines exercise and role playing, has been a star performer, with sales more than quadrupling in the two weeks to Feb.
 20 compared to normal levels, according to Alibaba.